How much does it cost to keep a pet?

 Remember that your premiums can increase at renewal, especially if you have made a claim.

 However, Bought By Many has insurance products unique to pet insurance.
-These include Fixed For Life, the price of which will never go up, even if you claim, and Pre-Existing, which can cover non-chronic pre-existing conditions.
+These include cover such as our Pre-Existing, which can cover non-chronic pre-existing conditions.